Country Report - Germany

 Costs

-The costs for solar thermal energy in Germany range between 10-15 Cent/kWh for hot water and space heating in single and multi-family houses and 5-10 Cent/kWh for large- scale systems.
-The specific system costs run between 500-1,100 €/m² (database 2016).
+The costs for solar thermal energy in Germany range between 10-15 Cent/kWh for hot water and space heating in single and multi-family houses and 5-10 Cent/kWh for large scale systems.

-Costs differ between small and large-scale solar systems as well as between systems for domestic hot water and space heating or large systems with and without seasonal storage.
-For large solar process heating systems and solar assisted heating grids, costs from 4-7 Cent/kWh have been realized and 5-3 Cent/kWh could be reached.
-The main target for solar thermal energy is to reach gas-parity.
+The specific system cost are in the range of 250 to 400 €/m² for flat-plate collectors and 500 to 600 €/m² for evacuated tube collectors, not including installation costs or thermal storage.
+Costs differ between small and large scale solar systems as well as between systems for domestic hot water and space heating or large systems with and without seasonal storage.
+For large solar process heating systems and solar assisted heating grids costs from 4-7 Cent/kWh have been realized, 5-3 Cent/kWh could be reached.

 The goal of the German solar heating roadmap is to reduce the costs of a solar heating system by a total of 50% by the year 2030.
 Cost reduction of solar thermal systems is one of the main targets of R&D.